DevExpress/devextreme-documentation/concepts/Common/Security Considerations/30 Export Vulnerabilities/20 ExcelJS Vulnerabilities.md

 The DataGrid and PivotGrid components use the [ExcelJS](https://github.com/exceljs/exceljs) third-party library to export data to Excel.
-If you implement the export functionality and apply CSP rules, you should include the `window.regeneratorRuntime = null;` expression before the ExcelJS sources will load.
+If you implement export functionality and apply CSP rules, you should include the following initialization code before the line that loads ExcelJS sources: `window.regeneratorRuntime = null;`

 ---
 ##### jQuery